MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

         run: vercel alias set ${{ steps.deployment.outputs.url }} $APP_DOMAIN --token=${{ secrets.VERCEL_ACCESS_TOKEN }}
 ```

-We checkout our repo again and install Node just as before.
-Next we need to install the Vercel CLI so we can run commands to deploy our projects.
+We check out our repo again and install Node just as before.
+Next, we need to install the Vercel CLI so we can run commands to deploy our projects.

-I won't in detail about how the Vercel CLI works but feel free to read the [CLI docs here](https://vercel.com/docs/cli).
+I won't cover in detail how the Vercel CLI works but feel free to read the [CLI docs here](https://vercel.com/docs/cli).
 We first need to pull down all the secrets and other environment information from Vercel using the `pull` command.
 Each Vercel command needs to be passed a token, which you can create via the Vercel dashboard, that gives the CLI access to your account and projects.
-Next we can run `vercel build` which builds the project locally with the pulled secrets.
-Again we can conditionally checkout our input to pass the `--prod` flag to vercel build.
+Next, we can run `vercel build` which builds the project locally with the pulled secrets.
+Again we can conditionally check our input to pass the `--prod` flag to vercel build.
 This flag tells Vercel to build a production version of our application.

-This next step we give an id of `deployment` and do something weird in the `run` key.
+In this next step we give an ID of `deployment` and do something weird in the `run` key.
 We want to save the result of the `vercel deploy` command and use it in the next step and this is the GitHub Actions way of doing that.
 It looks gross I know but we will walk through it.
-Staring with the inner-most part, `vercel deploy` is called withe `--prebuilt` flag (because we already built in the previous step) and another conditionally rendered `--prod` flag.
-This command will trigger Vercel to actually deploy our app but we nest that command in this weird `url=$(..)` thing.
+Staring with the inner-most part, `vercel deploy` is called with the `--prebuilt` flag (because we already built in the previous step) and another conditionally rendered `--prod` flag.
+This command will trigger Vercel to deploy our app but we nest that command in this weird `url=$(..)` thing.
 Appending this to `$GITHUB_OUTPUT` actually sets a variable in the next step that we can access through `steps.deployment.outputs.url`.
 This is a `context` that we have access to inside of an expression.
 Don't worry, this is all documented in the [GitHub Actions docs](https://docs.github.com/en/actions/learn-github-actions/contexts) if you want to know more.

-Finally our last command uses the output from the `vercel deploy` command and sets up our custom domain to point at the new deployment. `$APP_DOMAIN` in that command resolves to the value in the `env` key early on in this file.
+Finally, our last command uses the output from the `vercel deploy` command and sets up our custom domain to point at the new deployment. `$APP_DOMAIN` in that command resolves to the value in the `env` key early on in this file.
 That should be all we need to deploy our app with Vercel.
 Easy right??
 Un-sarcastically this was actually the hardest part of our CI/CD setup.

-Currently these workflows actually never get triggered.
+Currently these workflows never get triggered.
 So let's quickly write the last two workflows that call the workflows we just created.

 #### CI/CD Action